 Part C (Medicare Advantage)

-- dental, vision, hearing
+- dental, vision, and hearing care

 - wheelchair ramps